danieljharvey/website-face/posts/2020-02-23-contract-testing.markdown

 Hello.
 I hope you are well.
-Over the last few months I have been trying out a method for generating `Contract Tests` between services using `Arbitrary` instances from Quickcheck which I thought it might be good to share.
+Over the last few months I have been trying out a method for generating `Contract Tests` between services using `Arbitrary` instances from [Quickcheck](https://hackage.haskell.org/package/QuickCheck) which I thought it might be good to share.
 It's not particularly clever, which is partially what I like about it, and as a result I may not have been the first to come up with it.
-If I have therefore somewhat stolen your thunder please accept my apologies in advance.
+If I have therefore somewhat stolen your thunder please accept my apologies in advance and then maybe do some reading around SEO.

 ### What is Contract Testing anyway?